mozack/abra2/README.md

 If working with tumor/normal pairs, it is highly recommended to assemble your samples together.
 To do this, simply specify multiple input and output BAM files on the command line.

 In somatic mode, you may also consider using option ```--lr repeat_file```  This option allows for detection of moderate length repeats that could not be resolved at nucleotide precision.
+This feature is experimental.

 ### Output
 ABRA produces one or more realigned BAMs.
 It is currently necessary to sort and index the output.
 At present, the mate information may not be 100% accurate.
 Samtools fixmate or Picard Tools FixMateInformation may optionally be used to correct this.